 Uses the Macintosh computer as hardware platform and Adobe InDesign®.
 Emphasis is on page layout.
 Introduction to formatting long documents.
 Use of multiple master pages; building color pages.
-Two lectures and one laboratory per week.
+Two lectures and one laboratory

-3 W ARTD 262 Identity/Branding I
+ARTD 262 3 W Identity/Branding I